ome/www.openmicroscopy.org/_posts/2018-02-23-user-meeting-registration.md

 lunches, refreshments, dinners on 30th and 31st May, and airport transfers by bus if required.

-You will be invited to give a lightning talk or poster during the registration process.
+You will be invited to give a lightning talk or present a poster during the registration process.
 Please do consider presenting your work as these contributions set the scene for the community priorities and requirements that are the focus of the rest of the meeting.
 The deadline for lightning talk titles and poster abstracts is Tuesday 8th May.

 We are working on the [program]({{site.baseurl}}/events/13th-annual-users-meeting-2018.html) and aim to release this in the next few weeks.